Skip to main content

 What is not a benefit?

 Under Department policy, the term “benefits” expressly excludes government statutory charges (such as sponsorship, nomination fees or visa application charges) and associated legal representation/ migration agent costs.
-This means that, unlike the TSS nomination applications, the ENS nomination does not have to be paid by the company.
+This means that, unlike the SID nomination applications, the ENS nomination does not have to be paid by the company.

 The following examples have also been provided as scenarios that will not contravene the Act.